mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

   </details>

-* numpy has many functions to create different arrays:
+* Numpy has many functions to create different arrays:

   ``` python
   print("==== an array of all zeros ====")
   a = np.zeros((2,2))